udevbe/greenfield/README.md

           $ compositor-proxy --static-session-id=test123 --config-path=./config.yaml
 ```

 Below is an example config file (the default config).
-It can be copy-pasted and used with the `--config-location=...` option.
+It can be copy-pasted and used with the `--config-path=...` option.
 ```yaml
 server:
   http: